 Project Description

-Theory
+Theory:

 The basis of this proposal is that, in some applications, solid state detectors will replace the 3He filled gas detector now in use, caused by the low production of 3He gas.

 The solid state detector will replace existing detectors where high spatial resolution is needed and the detector area is limited.
 This replacement will also lead to detectors with improved performance in above aspects.
 In some applications the detector area can be decreased by changing the geometry of the experiment.
 This is possible when detectors have high spatial resolution and can handle high count rates.